-School staff should be proactive in sharing as early as possible to help identify, assess and respond to risks or concerns about the safety and welfare of children, whether this is when problems are first emerging, or where a child is already known to local authority children's social care.
-CPOMS will be used as a tool for storing and sharing concerns about the safety and welfare of pupils.
+Staff should be proactive in sharing as early as possible to help identify, assess and respond to risks or concerns about the safety and welfare of children, whether this is when problems are first emerging, or where a child is already known to local authority children's social care.

-Staff should only discuss concerns with the DSL, Headteacher or chair of governors (depending on who is the subject of the concern).
+Staff should only discuss concerns with the Headteacher or DOSI (depending on who is the subject of the concern).
 That person will then decide who else needs to have the information and they will disseminate it on a 'need-to-know' basis.

-However, following a number of cases where senior leaders in school had failed to act upon concerns raised by staff, Keeping Children Safe in Education 2021 emphasises that any member of staff can contact children's social care if they are concerned about a pupil.
+However, following a number of cases where senior leaders in school had failed to act upon concerns raised by staff, Keeping Children Safe in Education emphasises that any member of staff can contact children's social care if they are concerned about a child.

-Child protection information will be stored and handled in line with the Data Protection Act 2018 24 and HM Government Information Sharing and Advice for practitioners providing safeguarding services to children, young people, parents and carers, July 2018.
+Child protection information will be stored and handled in line with the Data Protection Act 2018 and HM Government Information Sharing and Advice for practitioners providing safeguarding services to children, young people, parents and carers, July 2018.
+School will consider where appropriate information sharing prior to the child's formal transfer to their new setting, this could also include key staff from their new setting to be invited to meetings e.g. Child Protection, Core group or Team Around a Family (with consent of parents and professionals).